 Payment of dividends is not registered unless being approved by the general assembly.
-The board of directors will propose to the General assembly that will be held on 18 March 2024 a payment of cash dividends for the year 2023 with a total amount of EGP thousands 3,290,476 in addition to employees' profit share with a total amount of EGP thousands 983,411.
-(No dividends distributed for the year ended 2022 for supporting the bank's capital base and actual employees' profit share distributed for 2022 amount to EGP thousands 548,543).
+The board of directors will propose to the General assembly that will be held on 18 March 2025 a payment of cash dividends for the year 2024 with a total amount of EGP thousands 10,476,846 in addition to employees' profit share with a total amount of EGP thousands 1,353,174.
+Against employees profit share distributed for 2023 amount to EGP thousands 938,411.

-37. Cash and cash equivalents
+37.Cash and cash equivalents